bouzenaali/Hands-On-Machine-Learning-with-Scikit-Learn-and-TensorFlow/README.md

 # Hands-On-Machine-Learning-with-Scikit-Learn-and-TensorFlow
-you can find my notes of the book
+###...I'll be uploading all my notes of the book here